Rwanda Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay as an employee in Rwanda?
+How much income tax will I pay on my salary in Rwanda?

-No, Rwanda does not provide personal allowances or standard deductions under its tax law.
-However, your first 60,000 RWF of annual income is completely tax-free as part of the lowest bracket, which effectively serves as a basic threshold before any tax applies.
+No, Rwanda does not provide personal allowances or standard deductions.
+However, the first 60,000 RWF of your annual income is exempt from tax, which effectively serves as a tax-free threshold for lower earners.
+Beyond that, all income is subject to the progressive tax brackets.

 No, Rwanda has no local or regional income taxes.
-Only the national personal income tax applies to all residents and employees, regardless of which part of the country you work or live in.
+Only the national personal income tax applies, regardless of where in the country you live or work.
+This simplifies tax compliance since you only need to deal with one tax system.

-What is the Rwanda Social Security Board contribution, and how much do I pay?
+What is the Rwanda Social Security Board (RSSB) contribution, and how much do I pay?

-Can I use a tax calculator to estimate my take-home pay in Rwanda?
+Can I use a take-home pay calculator to estimate my net income in Rwanda?

 Compare Rwanda with another country